gradle/gradle-build-action/README.md

 >
 > See the [setup-gradle documentation](https://github.com/gradle/actions/tree/main/setup-gradle) for up-to-date documentation for `gradle/actions/setup-gradle`.

-# Execute Gradle builds in GitHub Actions workflows
+# Setup Gradle for use in GitHub Actions workflows

-This GitHub Action can be used to configure Gradle and optionally execute a Gradle build on any platform supported by GitHub Actions.
+This GitHub Action can be used to configure Gradle on any platform supported by GitHub Actions.

 ## Example usage